jimhjkim/reading-journal/cleancode.md

 ### Things to further investigate

 - As I write code and explore new codebases, I should look out for these naming best practices and try to implement them.

+## Day 4

+> Review concepts by reading 3 posts by other participants

+> April 25, 2022

+### Post #1 by `cho7448-3divcs`

+- I liked the fact that she pointed out the "shared culutural" understanding as a key point from the chapter.

+- I liked how every point from the chapter was summarized with examples listed in parenthesis.

+- Reflection on how we try to put every detail into variable names is relatable.

+### Post #2 by `npolly7`

+- Very concise summary of the chapter

+- Reflection on how including encoding in the variable name helped the writer at work made me think twice about the advice given in the chapter as well.

+### Post #3 by `minn`

+- Reflecting on past professional experiences where bad variable names hampered development is encouraging me to think twice before choosing variable names at work